 In a northern town in the pristine hills,

-He helped a lakh or more.
+he helped a lakh or more.

-Bent spines were straightened,
+Bent spines were straightened

-The sick were healed
+and the sick were healed

-Of ailments that had no cure.
+of ailments that had no cure.

 Himachal Pradesh is famous for its Shakti temples, of which Naina Devi, Jwalamukhi, Chintpurni, Chamunda Devi, and Brajeshwari Devi are the most well-known.